awesto/django-shop/docs/architecture.rst

 =====================

 The **djangoSHOP** framework is, as its name implies, a framework and not a software which runs out of the box.
-Instead an e-commerce site built upon **djangoSHOP**, always consists of this framework, a bunch of other Django apps and the merchant's own implementation.
-While this may seem more complicate than a ready-to-use solution, it gives the programmer enormous advantages during the
+Instead, an e-commerce site built upon **djangoSHOP**, always consists of this framework, a bunch of other Django apps and the **merchant's own implementation**.
+While this may seem more complicate than a ready-to-use solution, it gives the programmer enormous advantages during the implementation:
-implementation:

 Not everything can be "explained" to a software system using user interfaces.
 When reaching a certain point of complexity, it normally is easier to pour those requirements into code, rather